mitranim/sb/readme.md

 ## Usage

-This must be **copied and pasted** into your application.
+Either use as a Git submodule, or copy-paste into your app.
 CSS libraries, even semantically versioned, are way too brittle.
-There's no such thing as a non-breaking change in CSS, and the application needs _full control_ over the code.
+There's no such thing as a non-breaking change in CSS.
+The version must be locked down to the exact commit.
+The application may also need _full control_ over the code.

 Requires SCSS.
 Names are unprefixed; import via `@use` for namespacing.